carpentry-org/file/README.md

 (IO.println &(read-all &f))
 ```

+All of these will check whether the files are actually readable and/or writable
+before performing any IO actions and return a `Result.Error` if they can’t.

 You can also ask about the modes of the file, using the functions `readable?`,
 `writable?`, or `binary-mode?`.